Flight to Forever: Characters

 Martin Saunders: The main character of the novella.
 He is a physicist who is stuck in a time machine that can only go forward.
 Despite only wanting to travel 100 years into the future, he ends up traveling throughout the whole of time until the end of the Universe.
 Along the way, he helps to found the second galactic empire, and falls in love with Taurey.

 Belgotai: A bartender and mercenary that Martin travels with after the year 3000.
 He is enlisted as a soldier in the galactic army.
 He is abandoned when Martin leaves the year 50,000.

 Sam Hull: The initial partner with whom Martin sets out from 1973.
 He is killed in the year 2500 by a militia.

 Empress Taurey: The last remaining monarch of the first galactic empire, and later the first monarch of the second galactic empire.
 She is a love interest of Martin.

 Prince Vargor: A prince, and the head of the Taurey's bodyguard.
 He is in love with Taurey.
 He drugs Martin, and banishes Martin from the year 50,000 in the time machine.

 McPherson: Martin's colleague, who helps him invent the time machine.

 Eve: Martin's girlfriend, who helps him invent the time machine.

 Re-releases

 Flight to Forever has been re-released in several different collections outside of Poul's work.
 These include Flight to Forever and Other Stories, and The End of the World: Stories of the Apocalypse.
 It has regularly been re-released within Poul's work in collections of his stories.

 In popular culture

 Flight to Forever is the main inspiration for the Futurama episode "The Late Philip J. Fry".
-In this episode, Fry, Bender and Professor Farnsworth get stuck in the professor's time machine that only moves forward.
+In this episode, Fry, Bender and Professor Farnsworth get stuck in the professor's time machine, that only moves forward.
 The plot is largely the same as the novella.

 Reception

 Flight to Forever was placed on several lists of the best science fiction in 1952 and 1953.
-It was awarded 4 out of 5 stars on Goodreads.com and was called a "classic story" by FantasticFiction.com.
+It was called a "classic story" by FantasticFiction.com.
 Amazon hailed it as a "memorable time travel adventure" from one of the "most heralded sci-fi authors of all time".